haarg/Set-Tiny/README.md

 cpan -i Set::Tiny
 ```

-Since `Set::Tiny` is available at [CPAN](https://metacpan.org/).
+Since `Set::Tiny` is available at [CPAN](https://metacpan.org/pod/Set::Tiny).

 Another option is to use your package manager (if the module is available).

-As a last resource (not recommended) you can download the tarball, unpackt it
+As a last resource (not recommended) you can download the tarball, unpack it
 and run the following commands:

 ```